snaeem3/photo-tagging-app/README.md

 ## Usage

-Clone the repository.
+1. Clone the repository.
-Install the necessary dependencies using npm install.
+2. Install the necessary dependencies using `npm install`.
-Run the app using npm start.
+3. Run the app using `npm start`.
-Open the app in your web browser by navigating to http://localhost:3000.
+4. Open the app in your web browser by navigating to http://localhost:3000.